rajusangam/Kafka-assessment/answers.md

     +----> Broker 3 connection
 ```

-The client first resolves the bootstrap hostname through the private DNS configuration and connects to the PSC endpoint.
+* The client first resolves the bootstrap hostname through the private DNS configuration and connects to the PSC endpoint.
 Kafka then returns broker metadata, after which the client opens separate connections to the advertised broker endpoints.
 For GCP PSC, Confluent uses private DNS names under the cluster's Confluent Cloud DNS domain; the private DNS zone must be associated with the VPC that contains the PSC endpoint.
 A common misconfiguration is associating the private zone with a different VPC.
 I would detect it with `dig`/`nslookup` from the GCE VM and verify that the result is the expected PSC endpoint address.

+#### 1.2.2 Private DNS zone convention and required VPC attachment

+* Confluent Cloud creates a private DNS zone using the naming pattern: `<cluster-id>.gcp.confluent.cloud`
+This zone contains private A records that map each broker hostname to the PSC endpoint IP.
+The private DNS zone **must be attached to the same VPC where the GCE Kafka clients run**, because DNS resolution must occur locally within that VPC.
+If the zone is attached to a different VPC (for example, a shared-services VPC), clients will not resolve the PSC private IPs unless DNS peering is explicitly configured.

+#### 1.2.3 One common misconfiguration and how to detect it

+* A common misconfiguration is attaching the Confluent private DNS zone to the **wrong VPC**, causing broker hostnames to resolve to **public Confluent endpoints** instead of **PSC private IPs**.
+This leads to TLS handshake failures, public egress attempts, or clients failing to connect entirely.
+You can detect this by running dig or nslookup from the GCE VM and checking whether broker hostnames resolve to **10.x.x.x PSC IPs**.
+If they resolve to public IPs, the DNS zone is not attached correctly.
+Fixing the issue requires attaching the private DNS zone to the client VPC or configuring Cloud DNS peering properly.

 ## 1.3 Producer latency triage